 The trail continued climbing into the range, at one point going over a saddle and giving nice views to both the east and west.
 The dust from the desert contained to be picked up and spread, though to the south of me, so it wouldn’t be causing me any problems today.

 Around 4 pm, I stopped at a potentially windy, but somewhat secluded campsite just off the trail (with actual trees!), and made dinner.
-As I started dinner, I suspected that I was probably not going to move from this spot tonight, a thought confirmed as I finished dinner and the temperature had somewhat noticeably dipped.
+As I started dinner, I suspected that I was probably not going to move from this spot tonight, a thought confirmed as the temperature dipped noticeably after I finished dinner.

-I could probably have made it to the next campsite, a mile up the trail, but, especially after a group of people hiked through while I was eating, I decided that moving from where I was was too risky: if there were too many people ahead of me (I hadn’t seen any of the people who were ahead of me, including the group from yesterday that had decided to follow the fire alternate), I might run the risk of getting to full campsites and wind up without the energy to go further.
+I could probably have made it to the next campsite, a mile up the trail, but after a group of people hiked through while I was eating, I decided that moving from where I was was too risky: if there were too many people ahead of me (and I hadn’t yet seen any of the people from yesterday’s group that had decided to follow the fire alternate), I might run the risk of getting to full campsites and wind up without the energy to go further.

-I also didn’t make it to 7,000 ft, but, this campsite is at 6820 ft, just a little bit higher than all of the Appalachian Trail, so that’s still a noteworthy first.
+I also didn’t quite make it to 7,000 ft — this campsite is at 6820 ft — but I am just a little bit higher than all of the Appalachian Trail, so that’s still a noteworthy first.
 I suspect the lack of good sleep last night didn’t help my energy levels this afternoon, but the campsite I’m in now is nice and flat, so provided it doesn’t get too cold or windy, I should have a good night’s sleep.
 I plan to get to sleep early today, and will try and set a personal record for earliest departure on this trail tomorrow morning.